 While no limit exists on project size for 504 loans, there is a maximum SBA loan amount of $5 million.
-This number may rise to $5.5 million if the recipient intends to use the money to finance an energy-related project.
+This number may rise to $5.5 million for certain small manufacturers or if the recipient intends to use the money to finance an energy-related project.

 How To Apply